UAW gives Friday deadline for progress in talks and dismisses Trump plans to speak with auto workers

 "This is our battle.
 Our members are out there manning the picket lines," he said Monday on MSNBC.
 "This battle is not about the president, it's not about the former president" — a reference to reports that former President Donald Trump plans to skip a debate for Republican presidential candidates next week to meet with striking autoworkers in Detroit.

-And Fain came back to the issue early Tuesday, dismissing Trump's planned visit with striking workers.
+Fain came back to that possibility early Tuesday, dismissing Trump’s planned visit.

 “Every fiber of our union is being poured into fighting the billionaire class and an economy that enriches people like Donald Trump at the expense of workers,” Fain said in a prepared statement.
 “We can’t keep electing billionaires and millionaires that don’t have any understanding what it is like to live paycheck to paycheck and struggle to get by and expecting them to solve the problems of the working class.”